space-sh/space/doc/space-modules/writing-your-own-space-module.md

 Hello, args are: Hi World!
 ```

-The *header* of the function is considered to be all lines that start with defining a so called
+The *header* of the function is considered to be all the top lines that start with defining a so called
 _Space_ Header variable, as such:
 ```sh
 FUN()